-Dara was established by Emperor Anastasius in 507 AD (r.
-491-518), though a small border town had previously existed at the spot.
+Dara was established by Emperor Anastasius (r.
+491-518) in 507 AD, though a small border town had previously existed at the spot.

-The Romans and Persians had already been arch rivals for centuries, and the animosity continued during the time of the Byzantines and Sassanids.
+By then, the Romans and Persians had already been arch rivals for centuries, and the animosity persisted between the Byzantines and the Sassanids.

 The Persian Sassanids already possessed a fortress in the nearby town of Nusaybin, and the Byzantines decided to build one at Dara in response.

 Being so close to water sources, it made for a strategic location.
-And Dara soon became the military and administrative center for Roman Mesopotamia.
+And Dara would soon become the military and administrative center for Roman Mesopotamia.